-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 - Silver plated base metal with enamel

-Spark up your formals with the power and elegance of Thor’s hammer!
+Spark up your formals with the power and elegance of the Thunder God’s hammer!
 Get these beautiful 3D Thor Hammer Cufflinks made of Silver plated base metal with enamel that pairs up with any formal apparel to provide a dignified and thunderous look.

 These have a round logo swivel closure and measures approximately ⅞” x ⅝.”